Learning Resources

 The methods for treating the subjugated population were developed by slave owners, not physicians.
 Defined as chattel, sick African Americans were largely cared for by the plantation mistress, planter, or other enslaved midwives and caregivers who provided care to the enslaved as needed.

-Analyze the images on this Jamboard slide number two, reviewing this planter-created handbook for the care of the enslaved.
-Tap each Answer Me box to respond using the Jamboard text box feature.
+Analyze the images on this Google slide two, reviewing this planter-created handbook for the care of the enslaved.
+Tap each Answer Me box to respond using the text boxes on your copy of the Google slides.

-After you examine these pages from the handbook, turn and talk to a partner, or if you are working virtually, exchange messages on the Jamboard using different colored text or sticky notes to compare your thoughts.
+After you examine these pages from the handbook, turn and talk to a partner, or if you are working virtually, exchange messages on your Google slides perhaps using different colored text in the text boxes to compare your thoughts.

 • Does a planter have the same knowledge of medicine as a doctor?